 What is Blepharoplasty?

 Blepharoplasty is also known as “eyelid surgery” or an eyelid lift.
 The procedure is designed to reduce puffiness, sagging skin or folds, drooping eyelid skin, or wrinkles in the eyelid.
 An eyelid surgery candidate may choose to have an upper blepharoplasty, lower blepharoplasty, or a combination of upper and lower blepharoplasty depending on their preferences and needs.
 This is typically an outpatient surgery performed under local anesthesia.
-During a consultation for eyelid surgery in Denver, your plastic surgeon will make a recommendation regarding which techniques will best meet your goal results for rejuvenated eyelids and an overall more awake, alert, and youthful appearance.
+During a consultation for eyelid surgery in Denver, your facial plastic surgeon will make a recommendation regarding which techniques will best meet your goal results for rejuvenated eyelids and an overall more awake, alert, and youthful appearance.

 Upper Blepharoplasty

-Upper blepharoplasty, or upper eyelid surgery, is a plastic surgery procedure that addresses the excess eyelid skin and muscle that is hanging low on the upper eyelids.
+Upper blepharoplasty, or upper eyelid surgery, is a facial plastic surgery procedure that addresses the excess eyelid skin and muscle that is hanging low on the upper eyelids.
 This excess skin may be sitting on the eyelashes and causing you to unconsciously raise your eyebrows, leading to forehead wrinkles.
 It may also be “hooding” on the sides of your eyes, contributing to deeper shadows.
 Sometimes there is so much excess upper eyelid skin that it may be blocking your peripheral vision.
 Makeup doesn’t stay where you place it and ends up migrating onto the eyebrow skin in an unappealing fashion.
 Don’t suffer through these symptoms.
 Consider a blepharoplasty.

 Upper blepharoplasty surgery can be performed safely at FacesFirst, with offices in Denver and Lone Tree, Colorado.
 You will be under local anesthesia and only a thin incision will be made, which is hidden in the natural crease at the top of the upper lids.
 Plus, there can be minimal downtime of less than a week.
 You will need a complete eye exam before your procedure.